All posts

 Ultimately, maintain qualifying balances, concentrate purchases within snapshot windows, and watch announcements – multipliers and thresholds materially affect your Alpha Point accrual and claim eligibility.

-Binance Alpha – the User Journey
+Binance Alpha – the user journey

 1. Check eligibility & update the app.
 Alpha 2.0 lives inside the Binance Exchange and appears for eligible regions.
 Update the Binance app (iOS ≥ 2.97.2 / Android ≥ 2.97.8) so Markets → Alpha shows up.